voxel51/fiftyone/docs/source/user_guide/groups.rst

 ________________

-You can create :ref:`dynamic groups <view-groups>` either using the SDK or using the dynamic groups shortcut show below:
+You can create :ref:`dynamic groups <view-groups>` either using the SDK or using the dynamic groups shortcut shown below:

 .. image:: /images/groups/dynamic-groups-intro.gif
    :alt: dynamic-groups-intro